smislam/clamav-rest-api/README.md

 # An example implementation of ClamAV (Anti-Virus) as a REST application

-In this example we are deploying ClamAV Virus Scanner to AWS and also exposing it as a REST service.
-This approach enabled an application to send a file over API to ClamAV to return a pass/fail information.
+In this example, we are deploying ClamAV Virus Scanner to AWS and also exposing it as a REST service.
+This approach enables an application to send a file over API to ClamAV to return a pass/fail information.
+If your use case require file scanning on S3, you can refer to this repo: https://github.com/awslabs/cdk-serverless-clamscan

 ## Implementation Details
 This example is using a REST api using a Spring Boot application.
 Dependencies: